spacetelescope/hstaxe/docs/hstaxe/installing.rst

 =================

 .. note::
-   As of current testing, HSTaXe does not support Windows or Apple M1 systems
+   As of current testing, HSTaXe does not support Windows.
+Please use our legacy instructions for attempting to use HSTaXe on Windows

 Preparing Your Local Environment
 --------------------------------